Feldman0007/254_Project/README.md

 ### Professor README please!
 Notice: Project is meant to be executed in QT Creator Application.
 Submission of this code is for viewing purposes only.

-prioritizer.cpp, prioritizer.h, and taskList.h is the code that our members wrote, and is what drives the program.
+prioritizer.cpp, prioritizer.h, and taskList.h contain the code that our members wrote, and is what drives the program.

-prioritizer.pro + prioritizer.ui is used to help us build the GUI implementation, of which the code is automated for us.
+prioritizer.pro + prioritizer.ui are used to build the GUI implementation, of which the code is generated for us by QT.

 ### Group Members: